How is Fintech changing B2B & B2C Finance?

 A word of caution for small businesses who seek short-term funding via fintech platforms that claim 24-hour approval times.
 We recommend readers review all fees, terms and conditions thoroughly and seek advice from an experienced financial advisor before going ahead.
 As a first step, a business review may show where funds can be freed within the business, sometimes replacing the need for a high-interest or factor-rate loan.

-Fintech & Opportunities for Regional Australia
+Fintech & Regional Australia

 Fintech has provided rural and regional Australians access to lending opportunities, financial management tools and remote-based talent pools in the post-covid economic recovery effort.
-B2B fintech company Square reported a 259% increase in transactions across regional Australia since 2019 compared to 178% for metro regions.
+In 2020, B2B fintech company Square reported a 259% increase in transactions across regional Australia since 2019 compared to 178% for metro regions.

-The future of Fintech?
+The future of fintech

 The team at MCP Financial Services has specialised expertise in supporting your business and personal finance requirements.